troyhacks/MoonLight/docs/develop/installation.md

 * Github manager
     * GitKraken (recommended)
     * GitHub Desktop
+    * Github manager (not recommended)

 ## Summary

-Install VSCode with the platformIO IDE extension (or pioarduino IDE).
-Make sure git and nodejs is installed.
+Install VSCode with the platformIO IDE extension.
 Download the MoonLight repo.
 Open it in VSCode and build or upload to an ESP32 device.

+!!! info "supporting tools"

-Optionally you need to run npm install and make sure python > v3.10 in VSCode.
+     * Optionally you need to install git and nodejs, run npm install and make sure python > v3.10 in VSCode.
+     * Instead of Platformio IDE, the pioarduino IDE extension might be needed in VSCode

 ## Install Visual Studio Code